siriusctrl/UniPublic/CS/week10.md

     - Correct bit errors, or discard error frames
   - Flow control
     - Stop sender sending if the receiver is not ready to receive
-- Similar as transport layers
+- Different with transport layers
   - point to point (two sides of a link)
   - **Not** end-to-end (over the whole network)

 ## Ethernet